stupidmankind/BYpassDoc/docs/source/commands/mathcalculation.rst

 ----------

 **Input Value**
-	Supply the input to be computed (ex.
-(2 + 1)
+	Supply the input to be computed, e.g., (2 + 1).

 **Thosand Separator**
-	Optional - Indicate Thousand Seperator.
-Typically a comma or a decimal point (period)
+	Optional - Indicate thousand seperator.
+Typically a comma or a decimal point (period).

 **Decimal Separator**
-	Optional - Indicate Decimal Seperator.
-Typically a comma or a decimal point (period)
+	Optional - Indicate decimal seperator.
+Typically a comma or a decimal point (period).

 **Variable Name**
-	Enter variable name to store result
+	Enter variable name to store result.